 THE EnFAIT team took the science of tidal energy to the European stage, engaging with young visitors at the Science is Wonderful!
 Exhibition in Brussels this September.

-From September 24-26, the EnFAIT team took the science behind tidal energy to the European stage, engaging with young visitors at the Science is Wonderful!
-Exhibition in Brussels.
-The event is an eclectic mix of innovation from across the scientific spectrum, showcasing the most imaginative solutions to humanity’s biggest challenges – from climate change and disease prevention to meeting the world’s future energy needs.
+The event that ran from September 24-26 was an eclectic mix of innovation from across the scientific spectrum, showcasing the most imaginative solutions to humanity’s biggest challenges – from climate change and disease prevention to meeting the world’s future energy needs.

-Schoolchildren and young people from across Europe were the main audience of the event.
-The EnFAIT stand was centred upon a live deploy and recover experiment which could be remotely controlled by visitors.
+Schoolchildren and young people from across Europe were the main audience at the event.
+The EnFAIT stand was centred upon a live deploy and recover experiment which could be remotely controlled.
 Visitors were able to play with the configurations of the turbines, testing the effects on energy output, as well as deploying and recovering the turbine from the pool.

 They could also experiment with the bigger questions of how tidal energy can resolve the world’s future energy needs by playing the Saltwater Isles game which embraces topics like: Why renewables?
 What is ocean energy?
 Why ocean energy?
 The aim of the game is to show the pros and cons of marine energy, considering energy generation, environmental impact, social impact, and giving the users an understanding of these overarching questions.

-The installation proved an eye-opener for both team members and attendees.
+The installation was an eye-opener for both team members and attendees.